-The total amount of directors' compensation is deternined by resolution at the General Meeting of Shareholders, and monetary compensation is set within the range of 240 million yen per year.
-Regarding allocation of individual directors, the "Nominations and Compensation Committee", which is chaired by one of independent outside directors who comprise the majority, hold deliberations based on the "Directors' Compensation Regulations" in consultation with the Board of Directors.
-Then the board makes a decision based on the report.
+The total amount of directors' remuneration is set during the General Meeting of Shareholders, and monetary remuneration is set within the range of 240 million yen per year.
+Regarding allocation of individual directors, the "Nominations and Compensation Committee", which is chaired by independent outside directors who are the majority, hold deliberations based on the "Directors' Compensation Regulations" in consultation with the Board of Directors.
+Then the board decides based on the report.
 The criteria for compensation for the directors are set as "Director and Managing Executive Officer" and the standard monthly compensation shall be less than 200% of the maximum monthly salary under the employee salary system.
 Remuneration for Directors is determined based on the remuneration ratio and business performance of each Director.
-Remuneration ratio is set at 1.0 for "Directors and Executive Officers," 1.2 for "Directors and Managing Executive Officers," 1.4 for "Directors and Senior Managing Executive Officers," 1.7 for "Directors and Vice President and Executive Officer," 2.0 for "Director and President and Executive Officer," and 1.7 for "Director and Chairman and Representative Director".
+The standard for the remuneration ratio is set at 1.0 for "Directors and Executive Officers," 1.2 for "Directors and Managing Executive Officers," 1.4 for "Directors and Senior Managing Executive Officers," 1.7 for "Directors and Executive Vice President," 2.0 for "Director and President," and 1.7 for "Director and Chairman".
 The remuneration ratio for the CEO is separately set by adding 0.2 to this ratio.
-The amount of remuneration for outside directors shall be determined on an individual basis, taking into consideration factors such as societal standards, career of the outside director concerned, and knowledge and experience etc.in the specialized fields.

 Of the total amount of remuneration for individual directors, 70% is set as fixed monetary remuneration, 10% as individual performance-linked remuneration (variable between 0% and 200%), and 20% as performance-linked stock remuneration (variable between 0% and 200%).
 The stock-based remuneration is determined by resolution at the General Meeting of Shareholders.
 The purpose of this system is to further clarify the linkage between business performance, stock value and directors' remuneration, and to increase awareness of the directors' contribution towards the improvement of business performance over the medium to long term, and to increase corporate value by sharing the benefits and risks of stock price fluctuations with the shareholders.
+The amount of remuneration for outside directors shall be determined on an individual basis, taking into consideration factors such as societal standards, career of the outside director concerned, and knowledge and experience in the specialized fields.

-- The following documents containing the information regarding remuneration for directors have been posted on our website home page. - 1.
-Annual Securities Report (Japanese only) - 2.
-Notice of General Meeting of Shareholders (Business Report attached) (Japanese only)
+\The following documents regarding information on remuneration for directors have been posted on the website.

+- 1. Annual Securities Report (Japanese only) - 2.
+Notice of General Meeting of Shareholders (Business Report attached)